 Obviously, you have to leave behind at least a portion of your equity.
 If you can withdraw enough to invest in your next home, or if buying another home in the foreseeable future is not in your cards, then go for it.

-If you want your investment to be revenue neutral, so that you're not generating taxable income nor creating a monthly deficit, your equity must be sufficient to ensure that the rental income covers the payments for the mortgage, property taxes and insurance, as well as regular maintenance and repairs.
+If you want your investment to be revenue neutral, so that you're not generating taxable income nor creating a monthly deficit, your equity must be enough to ensure that the rental income covers the payments for the mortgage, property taxes and insurance, as well as regular maintenance and repairs.

 If, for a limited time, you're moving to another city or out of the country, you may want to limit the lease to the duration of your absence.
 That way, you can return home afterward.
 Make sure your tenant understands your intention and agrees to vacate on the predetermined termination date of the lease.
 It's advisable to include a termination clause in the lease document that ends the lease term prior to your return.
 In other words, have a buffer during which the house will be empty.
 If the tenants fail to vacate on time, or if the house needs repair before you move in, you'll appreciate the extra time.
 You should also make arrangements for someone to manage the property - which includes rent collection - while you're away.